Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Persistence modules via strongly connected components and preorder homology

 In the theory of partially ordered sets (``posets''), the order complex of a poset is the set of all finite chains.
 Its homology contains important information about the poset.
-From a directed graph we can build a poset over its vertices by saying $x\leq y$ whenever there is a path from $x$ to $y$.
-From the associated filtration of directed graphs to a quasi-metric space we can create a filtration of posets which we will call the poset Rips filtration.
-We will show that the persistent homology of the poset Rips filtration enjoys stability with respect to the Gromov-Hausdorff distance.
+Preorders are a generalisation of posets where we drop the antisymmetry condition.
+Poset homology naturally extends to preorders, where we will call it preorder homology.
+It is easier and more flexible to construct filtrations of preorders than of posets.